-Imphal, April 14: Manipur Chief Minister Yumnam Khemchand attended the Khalsa Sajna Diwas celebration held on the occasion of Baisakhi at Gurudwara Sri Guru Singh Sabha on Tuesday.
+Imphal, April 14: Manipur Chief Minister Yumnam Khemchand Singh on Tuesday attended the Khalsa Sajna Diwas celebration organised on the occasion of Baisakhi at Gurudwara Sri Guru Singh Sabha in Imphal, joining members of the Sikh community in commemorating one of the most significant festivals in Sikhism.

 ![]() |